Quantum Metrology via Floquet-Engineered Two-axis Twisting and Turn Dynamics: II. Semi-classical treatment of TAT-and-turn dynamics

 When $\frac{\delta_{\mathrm{eff}}}{N\chi_{\mathrm{eff}}}=\sqrt{2}-1$, $N\chi_{\mathrm{eff}} t_{\rm opt} \simeq {1.9+0.55\ln{N}}$, therefore

 When $0 \leq t \leq t_{\rm opt}$, we can determine $Z(t)$ by solving the unique root of the following equation:

-Due to the special symmetry of the phase space of the TAT-and-turn Hamiltonian, the same result can be obtained for the another saddle point $(0, 0, -1)$, the calculation process is similar to the above.
+Due to the special symmetry of the phase space of the TAT-and-turn Hamiltonian, the same result can be obtained at another saddle point $(0, 0, -1)$ for the similar calculation.

-\section{IV.
+\section{III.
 Heisenberg scaling and comparison with spin cat states}

-In the main text, we have shown that the non-Gaussian states generated by Floquet-engineered TAT-and-turn dynamics have metrological properties of Heisenberg scaling, which are similar to the spin cat states.
-In this section, we further analyze the QFI scaling of the non-Gaussian states with optimal QFI generated using Floquet-engineered TAT-and-turn dynamic by approximating the generated non-Gaussian entangled states as spin cat states.
-Compared with using the semi-classical method of taking the critical point $Z(t_{\rm opt}) \approx \frac{2\delta_{\mathrm{eff}}}{N\chi_{\mathrm{eff}}}-1$ through Eq.~\eqref{qfi_c} in the previous section, the obtained results are closer to the numerical results using full quantum treatment.
+In the main text, we have shown that the GHZ-like states generated by Floquet-engineered TAT-and-turn dynamics exhibit metrological properties that follow Heisenberg scaling, similar to the spin cat states.
+In this section, we further analyze the QFI scaling of the GHZ-like states, assuming the generated GHZ-like states can be approximated as spin cat states.
+Compared to the semi-classical approach, which estimates the critical point $Z(t_{\rm opt}) \approx \frac{2\delta_{\mathrm{eff}}}{N\chi_{\mathrm{eff}}}-1$ through Eq.~\eqref{qfi_c}, the results obtained here are closer to those from a full quantum treatment.